 KNOWLEDGE, SKILLS AND ABILITIES

-Knowledge of business office methods, practices and procedures;
+Knowledge of office practices, procedures and equipment;

-Ability to prepare reports and communications;
+Ability to maintain confidentiality of records, reports and other material;

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.